Usability Testing

 Unmoderated Testing at Scale

-The Module 7 deliverable in UX 60541 extended this work into a substantial unmoderated testing project covering test design, task scenario creation, quantitative metrics (task completion, time on task, error rates), qualitative analysis of participant behavior, and synthesis of findings into recommendations.
+A follow-on project extended this work into a substantial unmoderated testing study covering test design, task scenario creation, quantitative metrics (task completion, time on task, error rates), qualitative analysis of participant behavior, and synthesis of findings into recommendations.

 Usability Test Plan: Adobe Express Prototype

-Earlier in UX 60503, I had selected Adobe Express as a redesign target because its iOS app UX was cumbersome and uninspiring despite extensive personal use.
+I selected Adobe Express as a redesign target because its iOS app UX was cumbersome and uninspiring despite extensive personal use.
 I developed paper prototypes covering core tasks: uploading a photo and adding an empty layer, selecting and placing fonts, and adding arcing text.
 The prototype process led to scrapping unnecessary buttons and iterating through multiple interface refinements.

 The final assignment was planning a usability test for that digital prototype.
 Testing a prototype that does not yet exist as a shipped product requires different thinking than evaluating a live site.
 The test plan had to account for prototype fidelity limitations, define tasks that were achievable within the prototype's scope, and anticipate where participants might hit the boundaries of what the prototype could simulate.